Art Contest – Info & Rules

 • Please ensure the font is a layer and is not integrated or drawn into the artwork.
 We may need to move or reposition the text for both Art Contests.

-• Please list which fonts you use, and please ensure it is a font that does not require us to purchase if modifications are necessary.
+• Please list the fonts you use and ensure they are fonts we do not need to purchase if modifications are necessary.

 • All entries must be original creations explicitly made for the art contest.

-• Please refrain from placing copyright characters within the art entry from companies that might end up suing us, such as Studio Ghibli and Square Enix.
+• Please refrain from placing copyright characters in the art entry from companies that might sue us, such as Studio Ghibli and Square Enix.
 You’re allowed to make fan art versions, but don’t put the actual characters within the entry.

-• Lastly, the number of entries you may submit for the contest is not limited, but only one winning entry will be selected for either contest.
+• Lastly, the number of entries you may submit for the contest is unlimited, but only one winning entry will be selected for each contest.

 Upon submission, the artist agrees to the following: